NVIDIA/ais-k8s/playbooks/README.md

 The `vars` directory includes variable definitions that control the playbooks, split into multiple files with comments explaining which playbooks they control (and which tags will use them).

+The [hosts-example.ini](hosts-example.ini) and [ansible-example.cfg](ansible-example.cfg) files are reference examples for constructing the actual hosts.ini and ansible.cfg files in the same path.

 ## Playbook Order